DanUgbeye/cocoa-link/README.md

-# FAMIS
+# COCOA LINK

-Fixed Asset Management Information System
+Platform for connecting cocoa farmers and industries

 ## Installation steps

-* Clone the repo from [github](https://github.com/DanUgbeye/famis)
+* Clone the repo from [github](https://github.com/DanUgbeye/cocoa-link)
 * Run `yarn` on the terminal to install dependencies
 * Run `yarn dev` to start the application in dev mode